Tapuhi Whai Rēhitatanga

 Mary: That’s alright.

-Farisha: Ok, so what it involves, I’ll just ask you some questions, and what the answer is, I will just type in.
+Farisha: Ok, so what it involves, I’ll just ask you some questions, and whatever the answer is, I will just type in.

 Farisha: Have you had any screenings done before?